-Born to slave parents in 1838 in Crawford County Arkansas, Bass Reeves would become the first black U.S. Deputy Marshal west of the Mississippi River and one of the greatest frontier heroes in our nation’s history.
+Born to slave parents in 1838 in Crawford County, Arkansas, Bass Reeves would become the first black U.S. Deputy Marshal west of the Mississippi River and one of the greatest frontier heroes in our nation’s history.

 Owned by a man named William Reeves, a farmer and politician, Bass took the surname of his owner, like other slaves of the time.
-Working alongside his parents, Reeves started out as a water boy until he was old enough to become a field hand.
+His first name came from his grandfather, Basse Washington

 One of Parker’s first official acts was to appoint U.S. Marshal James F. Fagan as head of the some 200 deputies he was then told to hire.
 Fagan heard of Bass Reeves’ significant knowledge of the area, as well as his ability to speak several tribal languages, and soon recruited him as a U.S. Deputy.

 The deputies were tasked with “cleaning up” Indian Territory and on Judge Parker’s orders, “Bring them in alive — or dead!”

 Working among other lawmen that would also become legendary, such as Heck Thomas, Bud Ledbetter, and Bill Tilghman, Reeves began to ride the Oklahoma range in search of outlaws.
 Covering some 75,000 square miles, the United States Court at Fort Smith, was the largest in the nation.

 Depending on the outlaws for whom he was searching, a deputy would generally take with him from Fort Smith, a wagon, a cook, and a Native American posseman.
 Often they rode to such places as Fort Reno, Fort Sill and Anadarko, a round trip of more than 800 miles.